 - In other skin folds, for example in the armpits, inner elbows and backs of the knees

-- The buttocks and gluteal cleft (the diaper area)
+- The buttocks, gluteal cleft (groove between the buttocks), upper thighs and lower abdomen (the diaper area)

 - Mild, patchy scales